 Home > Renewable energies > STORAGE OF HYDROGEN AND COMPRESSED AIR

-As a result of the transition to renewable energy sources such as wind and solar, whose production is highly variable, there is an increasing need for storing electrical energy.
-With the very limited storage capacity of the current power infrastructure, converting, storing and distributing power generated by renewable energy sources is becoming a key component in the energy system of the future.
+As a result of the transition to renewable energy sources such as wind and solar, whose production is subject to strong fluctuations, there will be an increasing need for storing electrical energy in the future.
+With the very limited storage capacity of the current power infrastructure, converting, storing and distributing power generated by renewable energy sources will become a key component in the energy system of the future.
 Apart from pumped storage power plants, only underground compressed air and hydrogen storage systems can provide the capacity required.